CrustyAuklet/bitpacker/README.md

 template <typename T>
 constexpr void store(span<byte_type> buffer, size_type offset, T value) noexcept;
 ```
-Specializations are provided for all fixed width integer types, and
-user specializations are easy to create.

 *NOTE: bool and floating point types are intentionally not specialized since the way to pack them
  is will change from project to project*